-The course is made up of three components: two that are internally assessed and one that's externally assessed.
+The course is made up of three components: two are internally marked but a selection f ten students' work will be selected to be externally moderated where they will decide the grade.

 Our three-block structure, explore, develop and apply, has been developed to allow students to build on and embed their knowledge.
 This allows them to grow in confidence and then put into practice what they have learned.